Goldilocks Isolation: High Performance VMs with Edera: Background

 \subsection{Kubernetes}

 Kubernetes~\cite{kubernetes} is a system for automatically deploying, scaling, and managing containerized applications.
-It runs bundled applications, known as container images, in \textit{pods} that run on \textit{nodes}.
-In the OS virtualization model above, a pod is equivalent to the application and nodes are equivalent to the virtual or physical machine running the shared kernel.
+It runs containers in \textit{pods} that run on \textit{nodes}.
 A \textit{container runtime} manages the lifecycle of pods.
 Kubernetes can work with any container runtime that follows the Container Runtime Interface (CRI) specification~\cite{cri}.
-One such container runtime is \textit{runc}, a lightweight OS virtualized runtime based on Docker.
-The Kubernetes control plane is responsible for deploying and managing pods.
-This is done primarily by the Kubernetes API server, which lets users query and change the state of Kubernetes.
-A \textit{kubelet} is an agent that runs on each node that registers the node with the API server, and ensures that all pods expected by the API server are running.
+One such container runtime is \textit{runc}, a lightweight runtime based on Docker.
+A \textit{container runtime interface}, such as \textit{containerd} provides higher-level control of containers on the node, including image management and container execution.
+The Kubernetes API server lets users query and change the state of Kubernetes across multiple nodes.
+A \textit{kubelet} is an agent that runs on each node that registers the node with the API server and ensures that all pods expected by the API server are running.

-The Kubernetes ecosystem is composed of projects that add functionality, interacting with each other through defined APIs.
-These include container runtimes, image distribution services, and specialized control planes.
-The scope of this ecosystem means that any incompatible new technology will be at a huge disadvantage as it would lack the pre-built container images and services that can work with Kubernetes.
+The Kubernetes ecosystem is composed of projects such as container runtimes, container image distribution services, and projects that add functionality or usability.
+The Cloud Native Computing Foundation alone hosts more than 200 open source projects in this ecosystem~\cite{cncf-project-metrics}.
+The scope of this ecosystem means that any incompatible new technology will be at a disadvantage as it would lack compatibility with Kubernetes and related projects as well as pre-built OCI container images.

-Several systems have been built to allow Kubernetes to manage VMs instead of or in addition to OS virtualized containers.
-This provides the usability benefits of Kubernetes to hypervisor virtualization.
+Systems have been built to allow Kubernetes to manage VMs instead of or in addition to OS virtualized containers.
+This provides Kubernetes compatability to hypervisor virtualization.
 Many of these, including Infranetes~\cite{infranetes}, rkt~\cite{rkt}, and virtlet~\cite{virtlet} require virtualization extensions.
-RunX~\cite{runx} uses a series of shell scripts to run VMs on Xen, but tooling limitations make this project incompatible with current versions of Kubernetes.
-These projects demonstrate the desire for hypervisor virtualization systems compatible with Kubernetes, but none meet our performance and usability requirements.
+RunX~\cite{runx} uses a series of shell scripts to run VMs on Xen, but does not make optimizations in Xen or the VMM to improve performance.
+These projects demonstrate the desire for strongly isolated hypervisor virtualization systems compatible with Kubernetes, but none meet our performance and usability requirements.